HBevilacqua/neural_network_backprop_fromscratch/README.md

 Neural network without cycle between neurons (ex: no connection between layer N and layer N-2).

 #### Feedfoward propagation
-Compute output from a neural network by propagating input signals.
+Computes output from a neural network by propagating input signals.

+#### Gardient
+The gradient (∇f) of a scalar-valued multivariable function f(x,y,…) gathers all its partial derivatives ( ∂f/∂x, ∂f/∂Y, ...) into a vector.

+#### Gardient descent
+It is a first order optmization algorithm to fing the minimum of a function, generally used in ML when it is not possible to find the solutions of the equation ∂L(θ)/∂θ = 0, I mean all θ that min L(θ).

 #### Backpropagation
 Supervised method (gradient descent) to train networks, see the tuto above-mentioned for more details.

 #### Training a network
-Update weights in a neural network to improve its predictions according to a dataset.
+Updates weights in a neural network to improve its predictions according to a dataset.
 Here, the SGD steps:<br>
 <pre>
 For each epoch
      For each train pattern